gcornetta/self-parking-car-mobile-app/README.md

 You can configure the app to connect to the server running on the **Raspberry-pi robot car** through an environment variable stored in the `.env`file in the application root directory.
 Refer to `.env.example` file to understand the file format.

 ## Software requirements
-This software has been tested with `Flutter v.2.8.1` and `Dart v.2.15.1`. on `Visual Studio Code`.
+This software has been originally developed and tested with `Flutter v.2.8.1` and `Dart v.2.15.1` on `Visual Studio Code` and recently updated to work with `Flutter v.3.3.2` and `Dart v.2.18.1`.
 You need to install the following VSCode plugins:
 1. Dart (Dart language support and debugger for Visual Studio Code).
 I have installed `v.3.46.1`.
 2. Flutter (Flutter support and debugger for Visual Studio Code) .I have installed `v.3.46.0`.